The Coalgebraic Structure of Cell Complexes: Introduction

 This discovery of Garner's has demonstrated the value of awfs as a much neater structure than weak factorisation systems.
 Emily Riehl has since gone on to adapt the definition of model category to that of an \emph{algebraic model category}, using awfs in place of weak factorisation systems, and this work can be found in \cite{AlgModel}, \cite{RiehlThesis} and \cite{MonAlg}.
 At the same time Garner has been applying awfs in helping to understand higher categories, using them to classify homomorphisms between weak $n$-categories---see \cite{Homo}.

 Throughout the work of Riehl there is an emphasis on the right maps---the algebras---of a given awfs.
 There was a good reason for this; Garner proved (in \cite{Understanding}) a theorem that characterised the right maps in any cofibrantly generated awfs---a right map structure on a morphism is precisely a choice of solution for every lifting problem with a generating left map.
 Unfortunately, there was no such easy description of left map structures.
-It was clear that any relative cell complex had a left map structure and that any left map was at least a retract of a relative cell complex; Garner's conjecture, which we attack in this paper, was that the left maps are simply the relative cell complexes and nothing else.
+It was clear that any relative cell complex had a left map structure and that any left map was at least a retract of a relative cell complex; Garner's conjecture, which we attack in this paper, was that the left maps are exactly the relative cell complexes (in the specific case of \textbf{Top} with the standard awfs).

 This result will allow us to access the left maps too.
 What is more, the left maps---as cell complexes---are in many ways much more accessible and understandable than the right maps.
 It is hard to give an example of a right map structure that is neither trivial nor very complex, because of the infinite number of liftings that must be specified.
 But to give a simple, finite, example of a left map structure is very easy!
 The left maps have a constructive flavour that makes them, in the author's opinion, easier to work with.
 The result will also establish an important link between awfs and the homotopy theory which is already understood.
 The relative cell complexes are a class of maps that have been around for a long time, and they are fundamental to model categories; in a sense, it is important to check that they are indeed the left maps of the awfs in order to make sure that the awfs fits properly into the existing theory.